On Demand Webinar: ID Scanned Deliveries: Simplify ID Verified Deliveries, Stay Compliant - View Here

 If your business decides to offer eCommerce last mile delivery services, who will be delivering your products?
 While you may already have a fleet, and the capacity to add to their delivery load, not all businesses have this resource available.
 One option that may be available in your area is an external delivery service, like Postmates.
 These are drivers that work for a courier company that can be requisitioned to support your eCommerce last mile delivery.
 Your business should explore these options to either serve as your delivery fleet or to supplement an existing fleet.

 A priority in creating your eCommerce last mile delivery plan should be adopting software that will make the process as simple and streamlined as possible.
-Your business should evaluate tools on their ability to integrate seamlessly with your ERP or POS systems, options to optimize routes, the ability to connect with external delivery services, and the overall cost-benefit ratio to your business.
+Your business should evaluate tools on their ability to integrate seamlessly with your ERP or POS systems, options to optimize routes, the ability to connect with Delivery Network, and the overall cost-benefit ratio to your business.

 Let's Talk Logistics